junyi-me/jy-blog/content/post/svelte-color-theme-update/index.md

 ## Implementation

-There are three parts to this implementation:
+There are four parts to this implementation:
-1. CSS
+1. CSS - define the color theme variables
-2. Svelte component
+2. Svelte component - let user configure the color theme
-3. Svelte store
+3. Svelte store - persist user preference
+4. `app.html` - load the theme before page rendr

 The git repository for this project is public, and can be found [here](https://github.com/jywang99/myself).